komikndr/vegaai-augmented/README.md

 - Dockerfile
 - SQL

-So adding Python to the mix—especially when it’s the language of choice for AI—isn’t adding any unreasonable burden.
+So adding Python to the mix, especially when it’s the language of choice for AI isn’t adding any unreasonable burden.
 It actually reduces complexity by giving you direct access to tools like LangGraph and LangChain without wrapping it all in yet another backend layer.
 ( trust me i've already done this, it just pain)
 And hey, don’t quote me on this. but hey even Netflix engineer share the same